Imanol82/Modbus-TCP-for-Deye-Inverter/README.md

 Notes:
 1. They are only reading sensors, I have not been able to make the switches and selectors work, it is on the pending list.
-2. I have based myself on the sensors in @slipx06's project.
+2. I have based on the sensors in @slipx06's project.
 They were much better organized than in Deye's documentation.

 To do list (I would be very grateful if you help me with these points):
 1. Make Switches functional.
 Now they only show the state they are in.